Code-Institute-Submissions/DennisSchenkel-PP3/README.md

 ## Excel file structure

 - Only one sheet
-- Questions in first row
+- Questions and kind of field input in first row
+    -   Date, Name, Company Name, Questions
 - Answers in following rows